zeek/zeek/scripts/base/frameworks/logging/writers/ascii.zeek.rst

    String to use for empty fields.
 This should be different from *unset_field* to make the output unambiguous.

    This option is also available as a per-filter ``$config`` option.

+.. zeek:id:: LogAscii::enable_utf_8

+   :Type: :zeek:type:`bool`
+   :Attributes: :zeek:attr:`&redef`
+   :Default: ``F``

+   If true, valid UTF-8 sequences will pass through unescaped and be written into logs.

+   This option is also available as a per-filter ``$config`` option.